psychemedia/storytelling-notes/press_gang.md

 He saw the penny on the ground.

 He stoop'd and took the penny up:
-And when the Cripple uearer drew,
+And when the Cripple nearer drew,
 Quoth Andrew, "Under half-a-crown,
 "What man finds is all his own,
 " And so, my friend, good day to you."